 In legal history, the term 'town' usually referred to a privileged settlement with local self-government and judiciary but also an autonomous legal order.
 Towns attracted mainly craftsmen and merchants, who gained civil liberties upon their arrival.
 In the legal sense, towns founded in the countries of Central and Eastern Europe as early as the first half of the 13th century had their own or granted municipal law.
 This law, with roots in the legal environment of today's Germany, represents a set of rights and obligations regulating the external and internal relations of medieval and early modern towns.
 In other words, these rules regulated relations between towns and the ruler and also affected burghers and persons subject to municipal jurisdiction.
-In general, the source base of municipal law consists of normative sources, i.e., those issued ex officio that are thus legally binding.
+In general, the source base of municipal law consists of normative sources, that is, those issued ex officio that are thus legally binding.
 The sources include royal privileges.
-Other sources were town statutes intended for craftsmen and merchants and national or religious minorities such as Jews.
-Finally, there were codifications of municipal law as the highest stage of legal development in particular regions, representing a legal